Skip to Main Content

 • Think about how information is traditionally produced and disseminated

-Be aware that most information is created within a system with human biases built into it.
+Be aware that most information is created inside a system with human biases built into it.
 These biases have traditionally raised up white, male, Western voices, while downplaying or silencing other, culturally marginalized or non-Western ones.
-In other words, what is published and promoted as accepted knowledge or main stream theory is sometimes a reflection of the existing power structures within that society or specific discipline.
+In other words, what is published and promoted as accepted knowledge or mainstream theory is sometimes a reflection of the existing power structures within that society or specific discipline.

 Topic Formation Readings and Tutorials